SpaceBuckets/SpaceBuckets/static/docs/photomorphogenesis/photomorphogenesis.md

 c: "Photomorphogenesis has to do with **light sensitive proteins**, and unlike photosynthesis, can be very wavelength dependent in a plant's response.
 The [phytochromes](https://en.wikipedia.org/wiki/Phytochrome) are predominately red and far red with Pr peaking around 660nm.
 The **blue sensitive proteins** are the [crytochromes](https://en.wikipedia.org/wiki/Cryptochrome) and [phototropins](https://en.wikipedia.org/wiki/Phototropin) have what's known as the 'three finger blue action response' with peaks at roughly 430nm, 450nm, and 470nm depending on the specific protein.

-    In most papers, **blue is counted as 400-500 nm, green is 500-600 nm, red is 600-700 nm, and far red is 700-750 nm (or so)**.
+    In most papers, **blue is counted as 400-500nm, green is 500-600nm, red is 600-700nm, and far red is 700-750nm (or so)**.
 This means in many papers that cyan and yellow/amber will count as green light although their photosynthesis rates are different.
-Cyan has lower photosynthesis rates due to the higher absorption of cyan light by carotenoids, which is only 30-70% efficient at transferring energy to chlorophyll.
 You'll see in the [McCree curve](/docs/mccree-curve) that yellow/amber light is very efficient.

     <pre>
         <img src='https://i.imgur.com/eDcMiz4.png'/>